 Lauren joined the lab in August 2017.
 She received her B.S. in Wildlife Ecology from the University of Florida and has worked with gopher frogs, Wyoming toads, and a wide variety of other reptiles and amphibians as well as snail kites and songbirds.
-My main interests are larval amphibian ecology and amphibian disease.
+Her main interests are larval amphibian ecology and amphibian disease.

 Ben joined the lab in June 2018.
 He received his B.S. in Biology from Northwestern College in Orange City, Iowa.
 Since graduation, Ben has worked as a stream surveyor in Oregon, as a botanist in Southern Utah, as a naturalist and research technician in Monteverde, Costa Rica, and most recently as a naturalist for the Lodge on Little St. Simons in Coastal Georgia.
 His main interests are stream ecology and aquatic habitat restoration.
 In his free time, Ben enjoys hiking, biking, fishing, and exploring Lake Hartwell and the surrounding area.